davideboido/davideboido.github.io/_pages/about.md

 I am Davide Boido and I am currently a researcher at [NeuroSpin](https://joliot.cea.fr/drf/joliot/pages/entites_de_recherche/neurospin.aspx) in the NeuroPhysics team.

 I am physicist with a Ph.D. in Robotics and Neuroscience.
 My passion is to harness approaches derived from Physics to study brain dynamics and this pushed me to use advanced technologies for functional imaging.
-With my team at NuroSpin, we use ultra-high field MRI scanners on rodents (7T, 11.7T and 17.2 T) and humans (3T and 7T).
+At NeuroSpin, with my collaborators, we use ultra-high field MRI scanners on rodents and humans.
 I enjoy coupling fMRI data with optical, acoustical and electrophysiological recordings.

 Ongoing Research
 ======